scream104/psych596/activities/power-analysis/power-analysis-instructions.md

 These are the four variables:
 1. **Effect size** - The true magnitude of the difference or association that you aim to observe.
 This is usually expressed as a standardized difference (for a difference between means) or proportion of explained variance (for an association between variables).
 When the true effect size is larger, power is greater.
-  - For this lab, we will be using Cohen's
+    - For this lab, we will be using Cohen's d (for test of means for one or two groups), the correlation coefficient r (for correlation between two measures), or Cohen's f (for tests of more than two means).
+Cohen's d and f are based on the mean differences (e.g., between two groups) divided by the standard deviation of the measure.
+Pearson's r is a measure of standardized covariance between 2 measures.
+    - In Week 8, we'll read Lakens (2013) for a more detailed understanding of standardized effect sizes and how they are computed.
 2. **Alpha error** - The probability of incorrectly rejecting a true null hypothesis (i.e., committing a Type I error).
 For a power analysis, you must define an acceptable threshold for alpha error (often .05).
 When your alpha threshold is lower, power is lower.
 3. **Sample size** - The number of cases randomly sampled from the population.
 When the sample size is greater, power is greater.
 Often, instead of computing power for a given sample size, you may want to compute the minimum sample size to achieve a given level of power.
 4. **Statistical Power** - Defined above.
 We can determine the power of a procedure based on the first 3 variables, but usually instead we start with a desired level of power (e.g., .8), and determine the minimum sample size needed to achieve that power level.